-Additionally, the company recognized income tax benefits in discontinued operations of \$4.7 million, \$1.0 million and \$2.2 million for fiscal 2006, fiscal 2005 and fiscal 2004, respectively (see Note 4).
+Additionally, the company recognized income tax benefits in discontinued operations of \$4.7 million and \$1.0 million for fiscal 2006 and fiscal 2005, respectively (see Note 4).
 The company also recognized an income tax benefit during fiscal 2006 of \$0.4 million related to the cumulative effect of a change in accounting principle as a result of the adoption of SFAS 123(R) (see Note 15).

-During the third quarter of fiscal 2006, the IRS finalized its audit of the company's tax years 2000 and 2001.
+During fiscal 2006, the IRS finalized its audit of the company's tax years 2000 and 2001.
 Based upon the results of this audit, the company reversed previously established tax reserves in the amount of \$6.0 million related to the deductibility of certain transaction costs incurred in connection with the divestiture of the company's Keebler investment in 2001.
-A deduction was allowed for a majority of these costs; therefore, the reserve was reversed through discontinued operations in the third quarter of fiscal 2006.
+A deduction was allowed for the majority of these costs; therefore, the reserve was reversed through discontinued operations in the third quarter of fiscal 2006.

-The IRS also finalized the results of its audit of the company's fiscal 2003 income tax return during the third quarter of fiscal 2006.
+The IRS also finalized the results of its audit of the company's fiscal 2003 income tax return during fiscal 2006.
 Based on the results of this audit, the company accrued \$0.5 million of income tax expense related to Mrs. Smith's, which was sold during fiscal 2003.
 This adjustment is also recorded in discontinued operations in the consolidated statement of income for the fifty-two weeks ended December 30, 2006.